1287Apiyo/-100daysOfCoding/Log.md

 https://github.com/1287Apiyo/Bank-System

-Day 32 of 99 :April 26th,2024
+Day 34 of 99 :April 27th,2024

-Today's progress: I have started working on a banking System and collaborating with a friend
+Today's progress: We created a github repository and decided to work on UML diagrams each with their portion and also decided on creating different branches for our project

-Thought: This is my first big project and i hope we manage to cover all the aspects of a system
+Thought: So far so good.
+A step at a time!!

 https://github.com/1287Apiyo/Bank-System